ShuklaGroup/SAXS-guidedAdaptiveSampling/README.md

 ### 05-AdaptiveSampling
 Based on the calculated SAXS discrepancy scores, one can then choose the cluster states for starting new MD simulations.
 The script (pickAdaptiveSeeds.py) is used to randomly pick a few structures from the clusters with the lowest SAXS discrepancy scores as the adaptive seeds for next round of parallel MD simulations.

 In addition, other type of structural information such as distance restraints inferred from evolutionary couplings can be combined with SAXS to pick the structures, in order to collectively enhance sampling efficiency.
-Steps 01-05 are repeated until the target structure is discovered.
+Steps 01-05 are repeated until the target structure which can match the target SAXS profile or other type of experimental data is discovered.

 ### 06-MSMConstructions
 For the final analysis, in order to construct MSM to describe full protein dynamics, one will have to choose the lag time.
 The script (msmTimescales.py) is used to plot the timescale plots with respect to lag time used in building MSMs.
 By checking the convergence of the slowest timescales, one can choose the optimal lag time.